puscianm/puscianm/README.md

 On the other hand enjoy creating graphical content like animation or movies in blender or simulations in unity.

 Some of the projects that i'm currently working on:
-- **˙✧˖°🍿 ༘ ⋆｡˚movieFinder** -- a recommendation system for movies.
+- 🍿**movieFinder** -- a recommendation system for movies.
 Plan is to introduce pair reccomendation to help people decide what they wanna watch when they are together.